WomensLaw serves and supports all survivors.

 Laws current as of September 19, 2024

-How does a judge decide about custody and parent-time?
+What factors will a judge consider when deciding custody and parent-time?

 According to Utah law, a judge must consider the following factors for both parents:

-1. any evidence of domestic violence, physical abuse, or sexual abuse involving the child, the parent, or others in the parent’s home; Note: A judge must consider evidence of domestic violence if you present it;2
+1. any evidence of domestic violence, physical abuse, or sexual abuse involving the child, the parent, or others in the parent’s home; 2

 2. whether either parent purposely let the child see pornography or material harmful to minors; and